 As known, blood accounts for 8% of the human body weight with an average density of approximately 1.060 kg/m3 (3-4).
 The average adult has a blood volume of roughly five liters, , composed of plasma and several kinds of cells; these formed emends of the blood are erythrocytes (red blood cells), leukocytes (white blood cells), and thrombocytes (platelets).
 By volume, the red blood cells constitute about 45% of whole blood, the plasma about 54.3%, and white cells about 0.7%.
-Therefore, important parameters should be taken into account during design or modify any radon exposure technique, such as; Radon's parameters: half time, concentration, detecting method, controlling, range of alpha particles, restricted energy loss and the detector efficiency.
-Blood parameters: Mixing of blood components to get freshly drawn blood (see Fig.1), laboratory's temperature/ humidity, blood age and blood air exposure.
+Therefore, important parameters should be taken into account during design or modify any radon exposure technique.
+Radon's parameters; half time, concentration, detecting method, controlling, range of alpha particles, restricted energy loss and the detector efficiency.
+Blood parameters; mixing blood components (see Fig.1. - not functional to this part of text), laboratory's temperature/ humidity, blood age and blood air exposure ( to avoid Bactria and virus), because the exposure to ionizing radiation due to increases the number of chromosome aberrations in human blood lymphocytes (Stephan et. al., 2005; Elaine et. al.2001). (grammar)

-Decrease of platelets count in the blood due to a thrombocytopenia, which can result in poor blood clotting.
-Thrombocytopenia usually defined as less than 150,000 platelets per cubic millimeter of blood (Krailadsiri et. al., 2001).
-In this research, new exposure technique is presents to study the effects of accumulation of alpha particles on the surface of human blood samples on thrombocytopenia using a nuclear track detector type CR-39.
+Decrease in the number of platelets in the blood due to a thrombocytopenia, which can result in poor blood clotting.
+Thrombocytopenia usually defined as less than 150,000 platelets per cubic millimeter of blood (Krailadsiri et. al. 2001).
+Therefore, for study the effects of alpha particles (that are emitting from radon's progeny) on thrombocytopenia, new technique and idea presents in this research to irradiate human blood samples, using a nuclear track detector type CR-39; invitro study.
+(Whole paragraph - please check grammar)